Rica320/pe25-notifications-micro-service/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Implemented Plugins and Their Features

+This section outlines the list of plugins that we have implemented along with their features.
+The following is a list of plugins and their respective features and corresponding endpoint:

+### WhatsApp

+- [x] Send text messages
+  - Endpoint: /whatsapp/message/text
+- [x] Send messages with media files such as images and videos
+  - Endpoint: /whatsapp/message/media
+- [x] Send messages with location
+  - Endpoint: /whatsapp/message/location
+- [x] Send messages with link
+  - Endpoint: /whatsapp/message/link
+- [x] Create a group
+  - Endpoint: /whatsapp/group/create
+- [x] Add a person to the group
+  - Endpoint: /whatsapp/group/add
+- [x] Remove a person from the group
+  - Endpoint: /whatsapp/group/remove

+### Microsoft Teams

+- [ ] TEMPLATE
+  - Endpoint: TEMPLATE
+- [ ] TEMPLATE
+  - Endpoint: TEMPLATE

+### SMTP

+- [ ] TEMPLATE
+  - Endpoint: TEMPLATE
+- [ ] TEMPLATE
+  - Endpoint: TEMPLATE

+### SMS

+- [ ] TEMPLATE
+  - Endpoint: TEMPLATE
+- [ ] TEMPLATE
+  - Endpoint: TEMPLATE

 ## Prerequisites

 You must have the following docker container running: